Hofstadter butterfly and Floquet topological insulators in minimally twisted bilayer graphene: Model

-\textit{Model.---} In the network model of mTBLG [Fig.~\ref{Fig:Fig1}], each domain-wall link that connects adjacent junctions has a length $d$ (i.e., the moir\'e periodicity) and hosts two 1D channels per spin and per valley.
+In the network model of mTBLG [Fig.~\ref{Fig:Fig1}], each domain-wall link that connects adjacent junctions has a length $d$ (i.e., the moir\'e periodicity) and hosts two 1D channels per spin and per valley.
 We neglect the spin index thereafter, and treat the electronic structures in the two valleys K and K$'$ separately since the system is smooth at the atomic scale.
 Noting that the two valleys are related by $\mathcal{C}_{2z}$ symmetry (twofold rotation around $\hat{z}$ axis), we mainly focus on states in K valley.
 We further assume that the two 1D channels in K valley are decoupled at the domain wall and at the junctions, which leads to a single-channel network model \cite{Efimkin2018}.
-Our theory can be generalized to a two-channel network model, and we expect that our qualitative predictions still apply.

 In the single-channel model, an electron moves chirally along domain-wall links but experiences scattering at junctions [Fig.~\ref{Fig:Fig1}(b)] that can be formulated by $\hat{\Psi}_{\text{out}}(\vex{x}_0)=\hat{S}\hat{\Psi}_{\text{in}}(\vex{x}_0)$, where $\vex{x}_0$ is the position of the junction, $\hat{\Psi}_{\text{in}}=\left[\psi_a, \psi_b, \psi_c\right]^{\top}$ and $\hat{\Psi}_{\text{out}}=\left[\psi_{\bar{a}} , \psi_{\bar{b}}, \psi_{\bar{c}}\right]^{\top}$ represent the incoming and outgoing wavefunctions respectively, and $\hat{S}$ is a $3\times 3$ {\it unitary} scattering matrix.
 The form of $\hat{S}$ is dictated by symmetries, in particular, $\mathcal{C}_{3z}$ (threefold rotation around $\hat{z}$) and $\mathcal{C}_{2z} \mathcal{T}$ ($\mathcal{C}_{2z}$ combined with spinless time-reversal symmetry $\mathcal{T}$).
 Under the $\mathcal{C}_{3z}$ condition, $\hat{S}$ can be modeled as follows